eight857/GameWorks_NEW/HairWorks_Ue4_ReleaseNotes.md

 ﻿HairWorks Preview Release 3
 =============
 New:
-* Upgraded to HairWorks 1.2.
+* Upgraded to HairWorks 1.3.
 * Upgraded to UE4.15
+* Added support of outputting stencil value of HairWorks instances.
-* Added suport for exporting HairWorks assets.
+* Added support for exporting HairWorks assets.
 * Textures are now automatically imported when a HairWorks asset is imported.
 * Added support for tiled deferred shading.
 * Made hairs darker on back faces with un-shadowed lights.